xieweiAlex/English_Learning/words-review.md

 **ornate**. -
 Her fellow teachers greeted her proposal with **scorn**. -
 **Scallops** are a type of **bivalve** **mollusk**, meaning the interior muscle is surrounded by two shells similarly to oysters, **mussels**, and clams. -
-The experience was something he had tried to **expunge** from his memory. -
 What does all this **portend** for the near future?  -